By J.P. Anderson | May 10, 2019 | Culture

 As McCraney prepares to take on the role of Ms. Blakk herself— the celebrated playwright’s first Steppenwolf stage role since Theatrical Essays in 2004—he recently chatted with Michigan Avenue about his Steppenwolf family, why acting is “terrifying” and what makes Ms. Blakk a must-see.
 Premium seats $94, May 23-July 14, 1650 N. Halsted St., 312.335.1650

-What about this story made you feel like it had to be told?
 When Tina brought it to me, I had never heard of it—not only the story, but the events leading up to the story—which was embarrassing, because I pride myself on trying to know as much as possible about queer history and queer black history in particular.
 The fact that I had no clue about it made me feel like, This is why we should make sure these stories don’t go unheard.

 We’ve worked together in collaboration so many times that it doesn’t feel that foreign.
 One of the first jobs I had out of undergrad was with Tina, working on a piece called Theatrical Essays in which [the ensemble] conceived or worked together with her to create its themes and monologues and speech.